 We provide therapy and executive functioning support designed for adults with ADHD, including:

-- executive functioning skill development
+- Executive functioning skill development

-- practical systems for organization and follow-through
+- Practical systems for organization and follow-through

-- strategies for emotional regulation and overwhelm
+- Strategies for emotional regulation and overwhelm

-- collaboration with prescribing providers when appropriate
+- Collaboration with prescribing providers when appropriate

 Our goal is not to make you “try harder,” but to help you understand how your mind works and develop structures that support daily functioning.